-The Level Meter features numeric and bar graph displays.
+The data-logging* Level Meter features numeric and bar graph displays.
 It supports sound level measurement as well as non-acoustic signal level measurements.
-When analyzing non-acoustic signals, the Level Meter tool measures equivalent or time-weighted rms (root-mean-square) levels.
+When analyzing non-acoustic signals, the Level Meter tool measures equivalent, time-weighted rms (root-mean-square), or percentile-exceeded levels.

-Measurements include equivalent level, Leq, and exponential time-weighted average level, Lp.
+Measurements include equivalent level, Leq, exponential time-weighted average level, Lp, and percentile-exceeded sound level, Lx.
 Lp measurements can be made with slow, fast, or impulse time weighting.

 The Level Meter includes a clip indicator, which tells the user when input clipping may have occurred during the current measurement, or when the input signal is presently being clipped.